 We are broadly interested in questions about the design and maintenance of institutions (formal and informal) that support sustainable fisheries and the communities that depend on them.
-Towards this objective, we are currently working on a range of interdisciplinary research projects related to ecosystem-based fisheries management, seafood distribution and trade, community resilience, and aquaculture.
+Towards this objective, we work on a range of interdisciplinary research projects that fit within three broad themes:

-Our group is engaged in interdisciplinary and applied research related to sustainable fisheries, marine and coastal governance, food systems, and social-ecological dynamics.
-What this means is that our research is informed by real-world engagement with marine resource users, coastal community stakeholders, and policymakers.
+Our group is engaged in interdisciplinary and applied research related to sustainable fisheries, ocean and coastal governance, food systems, and social-ecological dynamics.
+Our research is informed by real-world engagement with marine resource users, coastal community stakeholders, and policymakers.
 For this reason, much of our work is based in Maine, where opportunities for regular and ongoing collaboration is most possible.
-However, we also work in many other parts of the United States and abroad.
+We also work across the United States and, increasingly, around the world.